 - All personal data is processed in accordance with the rights of the individual concerned

-- Security is maintained at all times
+- Appropriate security is maintained

 - The movement of personal data is done in a lawful way, both inside and outside the Council, and that suitable safeguards exist, at all times